edezhic/prest/examples/blog/posts/motivation.md

+Rust with the dependencies used here provide nice results, so I've decided to try to compose them in a easy-to-start way.

 The initial inspiration comes from [this](https://github.com/richardanaya/wasm-service) simple PoC - a combination of a Service Worker based on Rust compiled into WebAssembly and HTMX library.
 While such mix looks odd at first sight it actually provides a couple of extremely nice properties:

 1. Really RESTful architecture - you don't even have to reach beyond HTML to build an interactive installable app